apache/spark/TESTING.rst

     kind --help

-However, when you change Airflow Kubernetes executor implementation you need to redeploy Airflow to the cluster.
+However, when you change Kubernetes executor implementation, you need to redeploy Airflow to the cluster.

 .. code-block:: bash